tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 \- - - - -

 For now, it seems like we're safe.

 I was able to guide us out of town, avoiding the worms like landmines.
 They seem to cluster together and wait for victims, hiding in plain sight, but the only time they stop moving appears to be right before they leave or enter a host.
 Otherwise, they're always moving, which means I can hear them.

+Everyone’s gone.
+The entire town is empty.

 We passed by hundreds of tire-sized holes in the ground.
 I threw a quarter down one of them.
 Henry said he never heard it hit the bottom.

+I think the hollowed-outs slid down those holes.
+Don’t know where else they would’ve gone.

 I don’t know why they’ve awakened from their dormancy deep within the earth, but I suppose it doesn’t matter.
 They’re here now.